albertodoimo/ACTAM/README.md

 ### Framework's choice

 The sound was originally implemented with the library `Tone.js` because of its intuitiveness and its various features, in particular the transport functions to play and pause the loops and the easiness of implementation.
-Unfortunately, as the project was increasing in complexity during the final stages of work, we discovered that `Tone` is very inefficient and heavy computationally-wise, so we re-implemented the sound using the `AudioContext` environment which did the job very nicely.
+Unfortunately, as the project was increasing in complexity during the final stages of work, we discovered that `Tone` is very inefficient and heavy on a computational level, so we re-implemented the sound using the `AudioContext` environment which did the job very nicely.

 ### Notes calculation from Image Processing data